Awni00/relational-convolutions/rebuttals/tmlr/XLHi.md

 Learning object-centric representations can be done in an unsupervised way.
 For example, one notable piece of work in this area is Locatello et al.'s *Slot Attention*.
 The output of such methods is a sequence of vector embeddings, each describing an object in the scene.
 The output of something like Slot Attention can produce the input to relational convolutional networks to yield an end-to-end system learning from raw perceptual inputs.
 An important direction of future work will be to explore how well relational convolutional networks integrate with object-discovery methods like Slot Attention, and whether such a system could successfully learn to perform abstract relational reasoning in complex scenes.

-We will add a brief discussion on the connection between object-discovery and learning relational representations from object-centric representations.
+We will add a brief discussion on the connection between learning object-centric representations and learning relational representations.

+TODO: add to paper

 > I wonder if a regular deep ConvNet baseline would make sense? ...
 The "Common CNN Embedder" described in Table 2 feels incredibly shallow.